simgrid/simgrid/docs/source/Tutorial_MPI_Applications.rst

 it can also be used to execute real MPI applications on top of virtual, simulated platforms with the SMPI module.
 Even complex C/C++/F77/F90 applications should run out of the box in this environment.
-In fact, almost all proxy apps provided by the `ExaScale Project <https://proxyapps.exascaleproject.org/>`_ only require minor modifications to `run on top of SMPI
+Almost all proxy apps provided by the `ExaScale Project <https://proxyapps.exascaleproject.org/>`_ only require minor modifications to `run on top of SMPI
 <https://framagit.org/simgrid/SMPI-proxy-apps>`_.